Tokimeki Memorial (video game): Release and promotion

 In 1999, the game was ported again to the Game Boy Color in two versions, Tokimeki Memorial Sports Version: Kotei no Photograph and Tokimeki Memorial Culture Version: Komorebi no Melody, dividing 10 of the characters between the two games and adding three new winnable characters, Patricia McGrath, Naomi Munakata, and Kyoko Izumi.
 The Game Boy Color versions also featured a Beatmania mini-game, compatibility with the Super Game Boy, a screen saver mode, and a two-player versus minigame.
 The game received a sequel the same year.

-Konami announced a mobile game version of Tokimeki Memorial for the i-mode mobile platform in 1999, and it was expected to release in January 2000.
-In 2004, Tokimeki Memorial was released for mobile phones in Japan, and in 2006, was ported to the PlayStation Portable portable system, which is virtually identical to the PlayStation version.
+A mobile game version of Tokimeki Memorial for the i-mode was released in 2004 for mobile phones in Japan, and in 2006, was ported to the PlayStation Portable portable system, which is virtually identical to the PlayStation version.
 In 2009, the PlayStation version of Tokimeki Memorial: Forever With You was released on the Japanese PlayStation Store to celebrate the franchise's 15th anniversary.
+The PlayStation version was remastered for Nintendo Switch as Tokimeki Memorial: Forever With You Emotional in 2025.

 In 2017, the mobile game Tokimeki Idol was released.